uk-ai/uk-ai.github.io/index.md

 title: Home
 ---

 We organise meetings where UK AI researchers gather to share their ideas.
-The next meeting will be held in 2023.
-Details can be found [on this page](https://uk-ai.org/ukai2023/).
+Details of next and previous meetings can be found below.

 <h3>Upcoming Meetings</h3>